How can EMDR Help?

 What is an EMDR Session like?

-When ready for the next phases of EMDR therapy, the client will be asked to focus on a specific event.
-Attention will be given to a negative image, belief, emotion, and body feeling related to this event, and then to a positive belief that would indicate the issue was resolved.
+As the client progresses to the next stages of EMDR therapy, they will be asked to concentrate on a particular traumatic event.
+The therapist will help the client explore the negative image, belief, emotion, and physical sensations tied to this memory, then shift focus to a positive belief that signifies the resolution of the issue.

-While the client focuses on the upsetting event, the therapist will begin sets of side-to-side eye movements, sounds, or taps.
-The client will be guided to notice what comes to mind after each set.
-They may experience shifts in insight or changes in images, feelings, or beliefs regarding the event.
+While the client revisits the troubling event, the therapist will guide them through sets of side-to-side eye movements, sounds, or taps.
+After each set, the client will be encouraged to notice any thoughts or shifts in feelings, insights, or beliefs that arise.

-The client has the option to stop the therapist at any point.
-The sets of eye movements, sounds, or taps are repeated until the event becomes less disturbing.
+The client can stop the process at any time, and the sets of movements, sounds, or taps will continue until the event becomes less distressing.

 Have Questions?